YohannTisserand/CV/README.md

 SQL databases, Ruby on Rails, JavaScript, React, mongoDB

 **- Self/fast learner -**</br>
 I have always been fascinated by technology.
 I am convinced that can help people in their life every day.
-A few years ago, I wanted to find out how a website works in its foundation, I've learnt the Html and CSS basics for the purpose to build my own website.
-I really loved what I was doing, wanted to go further, so I installed Linux (Debian, ArchLinux) as a main OS.
+I've learnt the Html and CSS basics for the purpose to build my own website.
+I really loved what I was doing, I wanted to go further, so I installed Linux (Debian, ArchLinux) as a main OS.
 I had the desire to deeply understand the interaction between the user and the machine through a terminal.

 As I am adaptable, I have learned the very basics of JavaScript within a week to help my team to build a project.